-Rubber PCM balls may be applicable for small scale tanks but for larger applications steel balls / tubes might be a better option.
-During the 2006 Commonwealth Games in Melbourne organisers aimed to build standard houses with a view to sell these houses to the public after the games.

-During the games these houses had a 3~4 times higher occupancy rate than an average family and the lack of space for the hot water tank and effectively lack of hot water for the athletes was eliminated by simply adding +58°C PCM balls using a standard size hot water tank.
-The PCM addition provided 3~4 times more hot water storage to handle the higher occupancy rate as illustrated in Figure 4.4.3.
+Organisers at 2006 Commonwealth Games in Melbourne aimed to build standard houses with a view to sell these houses to the public after the games.
+During the games these houses had a $3\sim4$ times higher occupancy rate than an average family and the lack of space for the hot water tank and effectively lack of hot water for the athletes was eliminated by simply adding +58°C PCM balls using a standard size hot water tank.
+The PCM addition provided 3~4 times more hot water storage to handle the higher occupancy rate as illustrated in Figure 4.4.2.

-Figure 4.4.3- PCM based solar hot water TES application.
+Figure 4.4.2- PCM based solar hot water TES application.